Consider what it takes for Briers North to thrive, appreciate in value, and be a great place to live.

 Dues and volunteer time accomplish a lot on your behalf:

-- Process bills and pay a minimum of 54 bills to 5 vendors per year for water, electricity, grass/ shrub maintenance, flowers, and chemical treatment.
+- Pay bills for water, electricity, grass/ shrub maintenance, flowers, and chemical treatment.

 - Mow grass & blow lawn weekly.